Loros UdeC: Stadium

-Loros de la Universidad de Colima play their home matches at the Estadio Olímpico Universitario de Colima in Colima, Colima.
+Loros de la Universidad de Colima played their home matches at the Estadio Olímpico Universitario de Colima in the city of Colima, Colima.
 The stadium has a capacity for 11,812 people.
-It is owned by U. de C. and is located right next to the university's central campus in Colima City.
+It is owned by U. de C. and is located right next to the university's central campus in the city of Colima.
 Its surface is covered by natural grass.
 It was opened in 1994.

 Estadio Olímpico Universitario hosting the Apertura 2013 final, Loros vs Linces.